chris-barry/darkweb-everywhere/README.md

 ## How Can I Trust You?

 The proof is in `EVIDENCE.md`.
-You also have the code, and it's change history readily available.
+You also have the code, and its change history readily available.
 That file contains where I found the official hidden service of the respective sites.
 If you see any discrepancies make it known.